 5. Christmas Spirit Room Spray

-Room sprays are so easy to put together and require only a few ingredients, making them an affordable gift that all people will put to good use in their house.
-The easiest place to use room sprays would be in the bathroom, and everyone everyone has a bathroom in their house.
-One easy way to eliminate fragrance filled products in my home was creating DIY products with essential oils to purify and freshen the air, such as room sprays.
-Instead of using candles and air fresheners in our house and bathrooms, we have come up with various ways, such as room sprays, diffusing, and reed diffusers.
-I have several of these ideas explained on previous blogs, be sure to check them out too.
+Room sprays are so easy to put together and require only a few ingredients.
+They make for an affordable gift that all people can put to good use in their home.
+The easiest place to use room sprays would be in the bathroom.
+One of the easiest ways to eliminate fragrance filled products in my home was creating DIY room sprays.

 Ingredients for Room Spray: